pranavich18/maze-game/README.md

 6. Timer(Bonus)

 ## Maze Generation
 It uses a  **RECURSIVE BACKTRACKING ALGORITHM** which uses depth-first search to visit the unvisited cells and carve out walls to generate a different maze each time.
+The random sort for choosing a different direction to move in out of the four is being done by Schwartzian's Transform which adds more generality and randomness in maze generation.

 #### Algorithm:
 1. Choose a starting point in the field.